RybickiMichal/sensor-env/README.md

     "ip":"(here write your IP):(here write port of camera agent - 8005 or 8006)"
 }
 ```
-<b>6.</b> all the time, data will be generated, sent, saved in the database and sent to the appropriate kafka topic
+<b>6.</b> All the time, data will be generated, sent, saved in the database and sent to the appropriate kafka topic